Barcelona avoid Copa del Rey expulsion despite Levante complaint over ineligible player | Goal.com

 "Once the complaint and the corresponding allegations have been studied, the single judge of Competition has decided to maintain the result of the tie and keep FC Barcelona in the draw for the quarter-finals of this afternoon for the reasons previously stated."

-That draw took place on Friday, and Barcelona were paired with Sevilla in an enticing last-eight matchup.
+That draw took place on Friday, and Barcelona were paired with Sevilla in a rematch of last season's final.

+Barcelona are looking to win the competition for the fifth consecutive season.

 Real Madrid vs Girona